 The right cosmetic facial peel can truly beautify your complexion, improve your skin health, and address your cosmetic concerns.
-Board-certified internal medicine physician, Padma Sripada, MD, offers a selection of customized facial peels to give you the gift of beautiful skin at Columbia Internal Medicine in Castleton, New York.
+Board-certified internal medicine physician, Padma Sripada, MD, offers a selection of customized facial peels to give you the gift of beautiful skin at Columbia Internal Medicine in Castleton, New York, serving East Greenbush, Valatie, and surrounding areas.
 Take care of your skin with the assistance of a highly qualified aesthetic specialist and call Columbia Internal Medicine or simply click to book on the web.

 Facial peels are popular beauty treatments that usually involve a chemical solution or specialized medical-grade ingredients that Dr. Padma carefully applies to your skin to remove the upper flawed or damaged top layers.
 When your skin cells grow back after a facial peel, your skin is younger-looking, smoother, firmer, and more radiant.

 With facial peels, the chemical solution that’s applied to your skin causes it to exfoliate and eventually peel off.
 The new, regenerated skin is typically smoother and less wrinkled than the older skin.

 You might choose a facial peel to simply give your skin a boost or to address a plethora of cosmetic issues, such as skin discoloration, scars, wrinkles, and fine lines, and more — usually on the face.
 Some peels can be used on other areas of the body like the neck, chest, hands, or back.

 Facial peels work especially well for improving the appearance of rough skin and mild skin discoloration.

 Dr. Padma provides superficial or light facial peels that are soft and gentle enough to avoid the need for downtime and pain relief, but strong and targeted enough to yield impressive cosmetic results.